Flavian dynasty: Conspiracies

 Both Tacitus and Suetonius speak of escalating persecutions toward the end of Domitian's reign, identifying a point of sharp increase around 93, or sometime after the failed revolt of Saturninus in 89.
 At least twenty senatorial opponents were executed, including Domitia Longina's former husband Lucius Aelius Lamia Plautius Aelianus and three of Domitian's own family members, Titus Flavius Sabinus IV, Titus Flavius Clemens and Marcus Arrecinus Clemens.
 Some of these men were executed as early as 83 or 85, however, lending little credit to Tacitus' notion of a "reign of terror" late in Domitian's reign.
 According to Suetonius, some were convicted for corruption or treason, others on trivial charges, which Domitian justified through his suspicion.
+Modern historian Pieter Botha states that most of Domitian's persecutions were probably in reaction to real plots against him.